christophpickl/derbauer/README.md

 # Der Bauer II

-A text-based, round-based, old-school strategy game.
+A text-based, round-based, old-school strategy game written in Kotlin.

 It covers: